pivotal/docs-tap/getting-started.md

 Tanzu Application Platform makes it easy to discover, curate, consume, and manage services across single-cluster or multi-cluster environments.
-This section introduces procedures for implementing several use cases regarding services journey on Tanzu Application Platform.
+This section introduces procedures for implementing several use cases regarding the services journey on Tanzu Application Platform.

 ### Overview

 Nowadays most applications depend on backing services such as databases, queues, and caches.
-Developers spend more time focusing on developing their applications and less time worrying about the provision, configuration, and operations of the backing services.
+Developers want to spend more of their time developing their applications and less of their time worrying about the provisioning, configuration, and operation of these backing services.
 In Tanzu Application Platform, Services Toolkit is the component that enables this experience.

 ### Use cases enabled by Services Toolkit on Tanzu Application Platform

-All four use cases are for binding an application to a pre-provisioned service instance.
+The following four use cases relate to the binding of an application workload to a service instance.
 The use cases vary according to where the service instance is located.
-The four use cases are summarized in the following table:
+The use cases are summarized in the following table:
 <table class="nice">
 <col width="60%">
 <col width="10%">